 Archeologists have identified more than 100 ancient Ancestral Puebloan (also known as Anasazi) sites and ruins dating prior to 1300 A.D.
 The valley was abandoned by the Ancestral Puebloans in the 1300’s, as were other areas in the Four Corners region.

 The date of the first Navajo settlement in Monument Valley is unknown.
 For hundreds of years, the Navajo have raised sheep and other livestock, and farmed small quantities of crops in the valley.
-The Navajo regarded this area as an enormous hogan (traditional Navajo dwelling) with Gray Whiskers and Sentinel pinnacles as its door posts.
-Two soaring buttes, known as the Mittens, were thought to be the hands of a deity.

 When the Navajo were forced out of Canyon De Chelly by the U.S. Army during the “Long Walk”, some took refuge in Monument Valley.
 An 1868 treaty allowed their return to their ancestral homeland and established the Navajo Reservation.
 Other parts of Monument Valley were added to the Navajo Reservation in 1884 and 1933.
 An estimated 100 Navajo people live in the valley today.

 In 1958, the Navajo Tribal Council established the tribal park making the area accessible to tourists.
 The park was designated in 1960.
 Viewed as a uniquely American icon, over 400,000 people from all over the world visit Monument Valley annually, providing a major source of income to the Navajo people.